Scholarships & Financial Aid

 Search the Internet, Facebook, Pinterest, etc. for additional opportunities!

-WHAT ELSE CAN I DO THIS SUMMER?
+WHAT ELSE CAN I DO TO PREPARE?

 Look for community service opportunities

-Study for/take the ACT test
+Study for/take/re-take the ACT test

 Prepare your scholarship resume (Sample in Counseling Center)